thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 date:       2015-09-17
 update_date: 2016-08-11
-summary: "When writing Angular 2 applications, it often happens that we build services that depend on other service instances.
-In our previous articles, we learned about the Dependency Injection system in Angular 2 and how it works.
-However, it turns out that we might run into unexpected behaviour when injecting service dependencies.
+summary: "We might run into unexpected behaviour when injecting service dependencies.
 This article details how to do it right."

 categories:
   - angular